MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

     - If the connection is successful and Internet connectivity is available, nothing further happens.
 The user has already purchased service.

-    - If the connection is successful, but Internet connectivity is not available, the web browser opens to the URL specified in the APN database or your UWP mobile broadband app.
+    - If the connection is successful, but Internet connectivity is not available, the web browser opens to the URL specified in the COSA database or your UWP mobile broadband app.

     - If the connection fails, the user is notified of the error.